 Panopto automatically generates closed captions for every video.
-You do not have to use these captions, nor are they enabled by default, but they will always be avaialble after a processing period.
-It typically takes one-and-a-half times the video's length for the captions to be created e.g. for a 20 minute video it would take 30 minutes for the captions to be ready.
+We do not have to use these captions, nor are they enabled by default, but they will always be available after a processing period.
+It typically takes one-and-a-half times the video's length for the captions to be created, e.g. for a 20 minute video it would take 30 minutes for the captions to be ready.

-- locate the video in Panopto and edit it (pencil icon)
+- we locate the video in Panopto and edit it (pencil icon)

 - select the captions tab from the left side

 - in the drop-down menu, import automatic captions

 - review and edit the captions for accuracy, they are usually accurate but inevitably some errors are included

 - When you're done, press the Apply button to save your changes

 Automatically add machine-generated captions within a folder